pce-devel/PCE_Soundtest/README.md

 # PCE_Soundtest
-Quick test of Hu6280 / 6280A diffrences
+Quick test of Hu6280 / 6280A differences